IBM/kar/benchmark/kafka-bench/README.md

 This project measures the Kafka end-to-end time and the time to perform the initial request.

+Note that when running with the default parameters of 10,000 timed messages with a 50ms pause between each message, this test should run in about 9 minutes.
+It doesn't produce any output while it is running, so you have to be patient.

 Build the producer and consumer executables.
 ```